CCST Report Review Process

 - the report seems to be complete, fair, and responsive to the committee's charge.

 This process ensures the credibility and authority of every CCST report by subjecting it to critical review by a body of peers highly knowledgeable in the subject matter.
-Adherence to the review process protects against the report taking a narrow or parochial view of a problem, or failing to consider fully or properly document data or information pertinent to the issue under review.
-The process is particularly aggressive in differentiating opinions and judgment findings of fact well grounded in research.
+Adherence to the review process ensures the report does not: (1) take a narrow or parochial view of a problem, (2) fail to fully consider the breadth of relevant information, or (3) properly document data or information pertinent to the issue under review.
+The process is particularly aggressive in differentiating opinions from conclusions, and ensuring findings of fact are well-grounded in research.

 The timeline for the review process depends on the scope and size of the report and takes approximately one to three months.